zostay/RakuWAPI/README.md

   <tr>
     <td><code>PATH_INFO</code></td>
     <td><code>Str:D where any('', m{ ^ "/" })</code></td>
     <td>This is the remainder of the request URL path within the application.
-This value SHOULD be URI decoded by the application server according to L<RFC 3875|http://www.ietf.org/rfc/rfc3875></td>
+This value SHOULD be URI decoded by the application server according to <a href="http://www.ietf.org/rfc/rfc3875">RFC 3875</a></td>
   </tr>
   <tr>
     <td><code>REQUEST_URI</code></td>